Particular/docs.particular.net/nservicebus/logging/usage.md

 ---
 title: Logging from the user code
-reviewed: 2021-09-21
+reviewed: 2024-05-14
 component: Core
 redirects:
 - nservicebus/logging-writing
 ---

-Logging is done via the [`Microsoft.Extensions.Logging` abstraction](https://docs.microsoft.com/en-us/dotnet/core/extensions/logging) either by hositing using the [NServiceBus extension for the Microsoft Generic Host](/nservicebus/hosting/#microsoft-generic-host), or by using the [NServiceBus extensions for Microsoft logging](/nservicebus/logging/extensions-logging.md) when self-hosting.
+Logging is done via the [`Microsoft.Extensions.Logging` abstraction](https://docs.microsoft.com/en-us/dotnet/core/extensions/logging) either by hosting using the [NServiceBus extension for the Microsoft Generic Host](/nservicebus/hosting/#microsoft-generic-host), or by using the [NServiceBus extensions for Microsoft logging](/nservicebus/logging/extensions-logging.md) when [self-hosting](/nservicebus/hosting/#self-hosting).

 ## Using the NServiceBus logging abstraction